Peking University

 Peking University (PKU) is a public university in Haidian, Beijing, China.
-It is affiliated with and funded by the Ministry of Education of China.
+It is affiliated with and funded by the Ministry of Education.
 The university is part of Project 211, Project 985, and the Double First-Class Construction.
-It is also a member in the C9 League.
+It is also a member of the C9 League.

 Founded in 1898 as the Imperial University of Peking by royal charter from the Guangxu Emperor, it is the second-oldest university in China after Tianjin University (established in 1895).
 In May 1912, the government of the Republic of China ordered the Imperial University of Peking to be renamed Peking University.
-Then Peking University merged with Yenching University during the nationwide restructuring of universities and academic departments in 1952.
-In April 2000, the Beijing Medical University merged with the Peking University.
+After the People's Republic of China was established, the university merged with Yenching University during a nationwide restructuring of universities and academic departments in 1952.
+In April 2000, Beijing Medical University was merged into Peking University.

 Peking University has eight faculties, namely Sciences, Informatics, Engineering, Humanities, Social Sciences, Economics and Management, Interdisciplinary as well as Health Science.
 It consists of 55 schools and departments, 24 research entities, and six affiliated hospitals.
 By 2024, Peking University's staff included 54 academicians of the Chinese Academy of Sciences, 16 academicians of the Chinese Academy of Engineering and 20 members of the World Academy of Sciences.

 History

 The plaque of the Imperial University of Peking.

-William Alexander Parson Martin, Dean of the Department of Western Learning with his students.
+William Alexander Parson Martin, Dean of the Department of Western Learning, with his students.

 Establishment

 Following China's defeat in the Sino-Japanese War, intellectuals – including Kang Youwei, Liang Qichao, and Yan Fu – called for reforms to the country's education system.
 In June 1896, Minister Li Duanfen proposed to create a university in the capital.
 On 11 June 1898, the Guangxu Emperor, as part of the Hundred Days' Reform, authorised the creation of the Imperial University of Peking (京師大學堂 (Jīngshī Dàxuétáng, Capital Grand Study Hall)).
 The Imperial University was formally established on 3 July 1898 when the emperor approved the royal charter written by Liang.
 Minister Sun Jianai was charged with the implementation.
 IUP served as the country's foremost institute for higher learning, but also as its highest educational authority.
 William Alexander Parsons Martin was appointed as the first president.
 Most of the reforms were abolished when the conservative Empress Dowager Cixi seized power on 21 September.
 The university survived with altered objectives and reduced scope.
 It opened on 31 December with 160 students, instead of the planned 500.
+The university offered classes in mathematics, astronomy, physics, botany, and zoology.
+It had laboratories with modern equipment.

 Following the Xinhai Revolution, the Imperial University of Peking was renamed "Government University of Peking" in 1912 and then "National University of Peking" in 1919 (國立北京大學 (国立北京大学, Guólì Běijīng Dàxué)).